bbeckley-hub/staphscope-typing-tool/README.md

 - "What is the clinical significance of ST5 vs ST8?"
 - "Which samples are MRSA and what ST are they?"

-**For AMR Genes:**
+**For AMR Genes (using grouping):**
-- "Explain the mecA gene and its importance"
+- "Which STs carry mecA?
+Use the grouping button 'MLST' in the AMR tab and tell me what you see."
-- "Which samples have multiple resistance genes?"
+- "List all samples with vancomycin resistance genes and their SCCmec types."
-- "What treatment implications do these genes have?"

 **For Virulence Factors:**
-- "Which samples carry PVL toxin?"
+- "Which samples carry PVL toxin?
+Group them by spa type."
-- "Are there any high-risk virulence combinations?"
+- "Are there any high‑risk virulence combinations with TSST‑1?"

+**For Mutations:**
+- "Which STs carry the linezolid‑resistant 23S rRNA G2576T mutation?"
+- "Show me all gyrA mutations and group them by SCCmec type."

 **For Pattern Discovery:**
 - "Are there correlations between ST and specific genes?"
-- "Identify any concerning patterns in this dataset"
+- "What are the most frequent triple typing combinations (ST‑spa‑SCCmec)?"

 ### 📊 Pro Tips
 - **Provide context**: "I'm analyzing *S. aureus* genomics data..."